 A glance at the resort map tells you where the best rooms and villas are.
 Kudu Trail and Zebra Trail, two wings branching from the rear of Jambo House, form a semicircle around the central wildlife savanna.
 Along each wing are seven five-story buildings, with accommodations on floors two through five. five buildings on each wing form the semicircle, while the remaining two buildings jut away from the center.
 The best rooms—on floors three and four, facing into the circle—are high enough to survey the entire savanna yet low enough to let you appreciate the ground-level detail of this amazing wildlife exhibit; plus, these rooms offer the easiest access to the lobby and restaurants.
 Second-floor rooms really can’t take in the panorama, and fifth-floor rooms are a little too high for intimate views of the animals.
 Most of the fourth-floor rooms in Jambo House are reserved for concierge guests, and the fifth and sixth floors house the DVC units.

 Most rooms in the outward-jutting buildings, as well as rooms facing away from the interior, also survey a savanna, but one not as compelling as that of the inner circle.
 On the Zebra Trail, the first two buildings plus the first jutting building provide savanna views on one side and look onto the swimming complex on the other.

 Less attractive still are two smaller wings, Ostrich Trail and Giraffe Trail, branching from either side of the lodge near the main entrance.
-Some rooms in Ostrich Trail, on the left, overlook a small savanna.
+Some rooms on the left side of Ostrich Trail overlook a small savanna.
 Rooms on the opposite side of the same buildings overlook the front entrance.
-Least desirable is Giraffe Trail, extending from the right side of the lobby.
-Rooms in this wing overlook either the pool (water view) or the resort entrance (standard view).
+Least desirable is Giraffe Trail, extending from the right side of the lobby: its rooms overlook either the pool (water view) or the resort entrance (standard view).

 |Exotic theme||Remote location|